Tuesday, April 29 | Care Coordination, Interoperability, Legislative/Policy

 Benefits of participating in a QHIN

-There are multiple benefits to using a QHIN, including streamlined data exchange, compliance with federal interoperability mandates, access to broader patient data and improved care coordination.
+There are multiple benefits to using a QHIN, including streamlined data exchange, compliance with federal healthcare interoperability mandates, access to broader patient data and improved care coordination.
 The market is already seeing regulatory rules and guidance tied directly to TEFCA.
 For instance, HTI 1 rule laid the groundwork for TEFCA and the HTI 2 rule is expanding on the process for designation, as well as codifying definitions and use cases to be exchanged via QHINs.
 Overwhelmingly, one of the biggest benefits to using a QHIN will be the increased types of data exchanged via the network.

 Data exchange via TEFCA will look different than what we are used to with other nationwide networks today, such as Carequality, EHealthExchange or CommonWell.
 Via TEFCA, QHINs will exchange more robust types of data, referred to as Exchange Purposes, and will deal with higher volumes as a network.
 A few examples of these Exchange Purposes are clinical documentation (CCD-A), benefits determination data, public health research data, and even lab data, just to name a few.